jasonacox/pypowerwall/tools/README.md

 ### Usage

-* Display Current Operational Mode
+* Run the TesSolarCharge.py script

     ```bash
     # Run TesSolarCharge.py to start charging your car and adjusting rate based on solar